framasoft/mobilizon/docs/administration/docker.md

 make
 ```

-This will start a database container, an API container and the front-end container running on localhost.
+This will start a database container, an API container also containing the front-end running on `localhost`.